Mark Maggiori: Fine art

 Maggiori began painting Western scenes in 2014.
 Since then, his works have been featured in Forbes, Flaunt, Art of the West, Southwest Art, Western Horseman and others.
 Maggiori has been noted in particular for the way he paints clouds in his landscape scenes, with Christopher Barker describing them as, "layered, textural monuments that both dwarf and magnify the subject with impossible detail."

 In addition to published features, Maggiori's paintings have been exhibited in the Briscoe Western Art Museum in San Antonio, the Eiteljorg Museum of American Indians and Western Art in Indianapolis, the Autry Museum of the American West and the Maxwell Alexander Gallery in Los Angeles.
 In 2021, Maggiori exhibited paintings at the Couse-Sharp Historic Site in Taos, New Mexico.

 Beginning in 2017, he began to work en plein air in New Mexico, Arizona and Wyoming.
 Maggiori's style and technique has drawn comparisons to Western artists Frederic Remington and Frank Tenney Johnson.
 Gallery owner Beau Alexander has noted that Maggiori's paintings are unique because of his outside perspective, having not grown up in the culture of the West and that "[He] goes to great lengths to have the cowboys depicted accurately...he will use colors and techniques learned in his photo and film days to create a more dramatic scene."

 Maggiori moved to Taos, New Mexico in 2019 and created the Taos Pueblo Art Education Fund in 2021, which raises money for the Taos Day School's art programs.

 Personal life

 Mark Maggiori was married to French singer-songwriter Aurélie Saada from 2000 to 2012, with whom he has two children.
 In 2012 he married American artist and designer Petecia Le Fawnhawk.
 The couple have a daughter together.
+His father is the French philosopher and literary critic Robert Maggiori.